All posts by Rian

 Mega-backdoor Roth IRA

-Definition: Converting post-tax 401k and/or IRA money to post-tax Roth IRA money.
+Definition: Converting after-tax 401k contributions to Roth IRA money.

 Introducing Haystack – a grab bag of extension methods for .NET